microsoft/react-native-code-push/README.md

 - __downloadUrl__: The URL at which the package is available for download.
 (String)

 ### Methods
-- __download(): Promise<LocalPackage>__: Downloads the package update from the Code Push service.
+- __download(): Promise<LocalPackage>__: Downloads the package update from the CodePush service.
 Returns a Promise that resolves with the LocalPackage.

 ## codePush.checkForUpdate
-Queries the Code Push server for updates.
+Queries the CodePush server for updates.
 ```javascript
 codePush.checkForUpdate(): Promise<RemotePackage>;
 ```